ossama21/PushUp/README.md

-# Pushup Reminder Pro v2.0
+# Pushup Reminder Pro v1.9

-Release Date: 18th February 2025
+Release Date: March 19, 2024

 A modern desktop application to help you maintain a regular pushup routine with customizable reminders and statistics tracking.